chrispader/EyeMind/README.md

 #### Eye-Tracking Server Test Cases

-The est cases for the Eye-Tracking Server are written using unittest Library in Python
+The test cases for the Eye-Tracking Server are written using the unittest Library in Python

 In total **6** test cases were formulated.
 To run them, please use the following commands